AbhayGupta115/HeterogenousCommunities/README.md

 The repository contains the original scientific analyses developed by the Authors (see below) for the paper

 - A. Gupta, N.W.
 Landry.
 2026.
-[The interplay of network structure and individual infectious traits in epidemic models](https://arxiv.org/abs/2605.12773).
+[The interplay of network structure and correlated infectious traits in epidemic models](https://arxiv.org/abs/2605.12773).

 If you use this repository in any fashion in your own work, please cite our work.